schulz89/KyuTerm/README.md

 KyuTerm
 ==============================================================

-This is minimalist serial terminal designed to debug small satellites.
+This is a minimalist serial terminal designed to debug small satellites.

 Feature set
 --------------------------------------------------------------